Sardonyc95/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - BEST="School" -- script that creates a new local variable.
 - export BEST="School" -- script that creates a new global variable.
 - echo $(($TRUEKNOWLEDGE+128)) -- script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+- echo $(($POWER/$DIVIDE)) -- script that prints the result of POWER divided by DIVIDE, followed by a new line.
+POWER and DIVIDE are environment variables.